 Ms. Marquez managed the Software Quality Assurance program and processes at Washington Closure Hanford (WCH) for 7 years, including all aspects of safety software.
 She participated in reviews to support updates to the DOE G 414.1-4 Safety Software Guidebook as directed by DOE O 414.1D.
 She is the author of a Safety Software Manual, WCH-251, complete with document templates and checklists for implementation.
 Her improvements to the WCH SQA program resulted in zero findings for many subsequent DOE and WCH Quality Assurance SQA surveillances.

-She was involved in all aspects of Washington River Protection Solutions’ Enterprise Architecture (EA) efforts that use the Federal Enterprise Architecture Framework (FEAF).
-During the FEAF implementation, she played a major role in implementation of categorization, analyzing, report preparation, and final presentation of data.
-She was involved in data modeling including preparation of company business conceptual and data flow diagrams; preparation of artifacts, visualizations and metrics, data management planning, policies, data configuration management, and the data life cycle.
+Also, at WRPS she supported the Enterprise Architecture (EA) efforts that use the Federal Enterprise Architecture Framework (FEAF).
+During the FEAF implementation of the data and business reference models, she played an important role in implementation of categorization, analyzing, report preparation, and final presentation of data.
+She was involved in data modeling including preparation of company business conceptual and data flow diagrams; preparation of artifacts, visualizations and metrics, data management planning, center of excellence concepts, policies, architecture planning, and used the ABACUS software tool for input and dashboard visualizations.